galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 # Workflow 4 - Avoided Level Crossing

 This workflow simulates a simple {ALC} experiment which involves three spins: a muon, an electron, and a hydrogen atom.
-Both muon and hydrogen are coupled via hyperfine coupling to the electron, and so we will need to define a spin interaction for each in our configuration file.
+Both the muon and the hydrogen are coupled to the electron by the hyperfine interaction.
+As a result, in our configuration file we will need to define two spin interactions with type `hyperfine`, but which act on different nuclear spins and have different coupling tensors.

 ## MuSpinSim Configure